asherhe/sicp/book/exercises/1/ex-1.5.md

 => 0
 ```

-So if we are using normal-order evaluation on `(test 0 (p))` we end up with zero since the interpreter doesn't even bother at all with evaluating `(p)`, thus saving it from an infinite loop.
+So if we are using normal-order evaluation on `(test 0 (p))` we end up with zero since the interpreter doesn't evern bother at all with evaluating `(p)`, thus saving it from an infinite loop.